 - Dry your glasses with a microfiber cloth to prevent smudging and scratching.

 Disinfecting your glasses shouldn't be stressful or worrisome.
 Just follow the easy steps above to protect your lenses and your health.

-On behalf of everyone at James Tracey Eye Care in Midtown, New York, we sincerely hope you and your loved ones stay healthy and safe during this uncertain time.
+On behalf of everyone at James Tracey Eye Care in Woodcliff Lake, New Jersey, we sincerely hope you and your loved ones stay healthy and safe during this uncertain time.